 - Awning-type windows for rear doors.

 Good space organization is an enticing Sportsmobile feature.
-Open floor plan has logical, practical divisions of space for food preparation, dining, sleeping and living.
+The open floor plan has logical, practical divisions of space for food preparation, dining, sleeping, and living.
 Generous counter space and storage areas.

 Roomy, comfortable double bed with 4″ elbow space to rear.
-Bed is 4″ firm foam covered with Scotch-Guarded Nylon .
-Makes up easily by using one back rest cushion, with its folding legs, for center section.
-Large louvered windows let soft evening breezes in for comfortable cross ventilation .
-Bed can be left made-up during travel. – 1973 text.
+The bed is 4″ firm foam covered with Scotch-Guarded Nylon.
+Makes up easily by using one backrest cushion, with its folding legs, for the center section.
+Large louvered windows let soft evening breezes in for comfortable cross ventilation.
+The bed can be left made-up during travel. – 1973 text.